regular-life/OS-Assignments/Assignment-1/Ques2/Writeup.md

 **Error Handling:**
 The implemented commands include error handling for scenarios such as missing files, incorrect command syntax, and invalid options.
 Error messages are printed to stderr in case of errors.

-   Conclusion:
+**Conclusion**:
 The Unix system shell commands (`word`, `dir`, and `date`) have been successfully implemented with C programming.
 The project demonstrates the use of system calls like `fork()`, `execvp()`, and `wait()` for process management, file operations, and command execution.
 The error handling ensures graceful handling of various scenarios, providing a reliable user experience.
 This project showcases the integration of custom shell commands into a Unix-like environment and provides a solid foundation for further exploration and expansion of shell functionalities.